1998 Shenyang trolleybus electrocution accident: Aftermath

 The mayor of Shenyang at the time was Mu Suixin, who in 2002 was sentenced to death sentence with reprieve over corruption.
 He was known for being aggressive in arguments and abusing his position of power.
 When debating about canceling the trolleybus, he strongly suggested a manager of city transportation to find the 'good' about converting to diesel buses, and not to list reasons why not to convert.
 Under his plan, the wide-reaching trolleybus network was replaced by 545 expensive buses, which contributed to worsening air quality in Shenyang.
 Although replacements were promised to be natural gas buses conforming to Euro emission standards, 80% were much more polluting diesel buses.
 On 10 October 2001, he was sentenced to death with reprieve with confiscation of all property, although he died of liver cancer in 2003.

-Xia Renfan also played a role in the removal of the trolleybus; in the spring of 1998, he became the head of the transportation department of the city through bribing Mu Suixin with $10000 USD, 'resolving' the objections to his appointment by others in the transportation department and Mu Suixin, even though Mu Suixin had realised that his reputation was poor, was untrusted and was rejected numerous times by the city committee.
+Xia Renfan also played a role in the removal of the trolleybus; in the spring of 1998, he became the head of the transportation department of the city through bribing Mu Suixin with US$10000, 'resolving' the objections to his appointment by others in the transportation department and Mu Suixin, even though Mu Suixin had realised that his reputation was poor, was untrusted and was rejected numerous times by the city committee.
 Satisfied with the bribe, Mu Suixin bypassed the committee by moving the passenger transport company from being under the city transportation department to an enterprise directly controlled by the city.
 He allocated generous funds to Xia Renfan for the 'modification' to the trolleybus network.
 From then on, much of the funds were used on renting a total of 2078 Mu of land, supposedly for retirement.
 He also received bribes from a bus manufacturer in Nanjing of around 20000 RMB, as 'a gift from the factory'.
 On another occasion, a bribe of 100,000 RMB was given for the purchase of 200 buses.
 In total, through misuse of public funds, bribery and corruption, Xia Renfan had illegally received over 300,000,000 RMB.
-In 2003, he was sentenced by the Liaoning Higher People's Court to death, although in 2005 his sentenced was reduced by the Supreme People's Court to death sentence with reprieve because he reported another high ranking official.
+In 2003, he was sentenced by the Liaoning Higher People's Court to death, although in 2005 his sentenced was reduced by the Supreme People's Court to death sentence with reprieve because he reported another high-ranking official.